 And speaking of crap, I’ve never lived anywhere where there’s so much dog mess.
 Again, people just don’t clean up.
 To be fair, Pozzuoli wasn’t horrendous – I’m just not used to seeing dog poo on the streets.

 Bagnoli, just along the coast was much worse, though.
 Easily the most gross and stinky place I’ve ever visited in my life.
-In fact, it was so bad, that one evening, despite having walked there with the intention of going out for dinner, it was so disgusting, that we turned around, and went to our usual pizza place back in Pozzuoli instead.
+In fact, it was so bad – not just with dog mess but with rotting food trash too – that one evening, despite having walked there with the intention of going out for dinner, it was so disgusting, that we turned around, and went to our usual pizza place back in Pozzuoli instead.

 Which brings me neatly to…